-Graduates receive a Master of Arts in Montessori Education from Sarasota University and may be eligible for professional certification through affiliations established with MACTE-accredited Montessori Teacher Education Programs.
-Through these arrangements, the degree emphasizes both practical online and field-based Montessori classroom learning experiences.
+Graduates receive a Master of Arts in Montessori Education from Sarasota University.
+The degree emphasizes both practical online and field-based Montessori classroom learning experiences.
 Supporting this approach, course offerings incorporate a variety of distance education techniques supplemented by classroom based residencies.
-Students seeking MACTE certification also participate in an internship offered through the partnership institution training center.
-Each Montessori Teacher Education Program that has a recognized affiliation with Sarasota University has been accredited by the Montessori Accrediting Council for Teacher Education (MACTE), a U.S. Department of Education recognized accrediting agency for Montessori education.
+The Montessori Teacher Education Programs that have a recognized affiliation with Sarasota University have been accredited by the Montessori Accrediting Council for Teacher Education (MACTE), the U.S. Department of Education recognized accrediting agency for Montessori education.
 Please scroll down to view our list of affiliations.

 The listing below summarizes MACTE competencies and Objectives for each of the courses required for certification.
 MACTE Competencies For Elementary I and II Montessori Teacher Candidates.

 - Defines and implements an understanding of Montessori philosophy, cosmic curriculum, and peace education

 - Defines the principles of human growth, development, and educational theories

 - Demonstrates evidence of personal growth through self-evaluation and introspection

 - Demonstrates knowledge of developmental and behavioral norms and potential recommendations for special support services